 This exclusion applies regardless of whether any of the above, in Paragraphs 1 through 5, is caused by an act of nature or is otherwise caused.
 An example of a situation to which this exclusion applies is the situation where a dam, levee, seawall or other boundary or containment system falls in whole or in part, for any reason, to contain the water.”

 As insurance policies may vary, please check your own policy for language specific to your covered property.

 How much can sewer backup damage cost me?

 Sewer Backup losses can vary from a few hundred dollars to tens of thousands depending upon the extent of breakage or tree root intrusion.

 What can I do to protect myself from sewer backups?

 First, know what is in your policy: Read the sections of your insurance policy that address Sewer Backup.
 It is important to know both what you are and are not covered for.
 If you don’t understand your coverage or have questions, don’t hesitate to ask your agent who should be happy to help you!

-Properly dispose of grease: Do NOT pour cooking oil down the drain.
-The buildup will likely lead to an eventual clog in your system.
+Properly dispose of grease: Inform your tenants that they should not pour cooking oil down the drain.
+The buildup will likely lead to a clog in your system.
 Oil should always be poured into a heat-resistant container and properly disposed of.

-Install a backwater prevention valve: This fixture prevents sewer backflows and is installed into sewer, and sometimes drain, lines in the basement of the property.
+Install a backwater prevention valve: This fixture prevents sewer backflows and is installed into the sewer and drain lines in the basement of the property.
 These valves allow sewage to go out, but not to come back in.
 Check with a licensed plumber for assistance in installing one.